jlwoodgate/hello-world/README.md

 # hello-world
 Practicing stuff

-This is the first damn thing I've done on github.
-Just trying to figure out how to contribute code to a larger project.
+Just trying to work out how to contribute code to a much larger project.

+Time to delete some crap and change some crap and add some new crap